SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

       Specifically, every bucket should have `2^(global_depth - local_depth)`
       pointers.

+      > local depth should always be smaller than or equal to global depth.

-   2. When a bucket becomes full, we split it and increase the local depth by 1, and the global depth will also be incremented.
+   2. When a bucket becomes full, we split it and increase the local depth by 1, global depth will also be increased if the local depth equals to the global depth.

    3. Buckets are created **on demand**, say the global depth is `i`, we don't necessarily have `2^i` buckets.